 NC-FEW reflects and leverages institutional commitments at UNL.
-Over the past 5 years, I served as Coordinator of the Institute for Agriculture and Natural Resources‘ (IANR) Science Literacy Initiative and and Director of the Nebraska Collaborative for Food, Energy, & Water Education (NC-FEW).
-I coordinate and provide leadership across IANR for the development of innovative research, extension, and teaching programs that help foster science literacy in formal school settings (PK-12), higher education contexts, both informal and non-formal learning environments, and among the public.
+Over the past 5 years, I served as Coordinator of the Institute for Agriculture and Natural Resources‘ (IANR) Science Literacy Initiative, providing leadership across IANR for the development of innovative research, extension, and teaching programs that help foster science literacy in formal school settings (PK-12), higher education contexts, both informal and non-formal learning environments, and among the public.
 At UNL, we define science literacy as an enhanced capacity, both at the individual and collective levels, to make effective decisions grounded in STEM-informed analyses of complex, real-world challenges associated with food, energy, and water systems.
 The Science Literacy Initiative is grounded in four underlying principles:

 - Feeding 9 billion people